 New!
 Hardwood Adirondack Chairs

 New stock of French Knot's beautiful Adirondack style deck chairs has just arrived!
-Made from solid hardwood with a longlasting white painted finish, these are just $129.95 each.
+Made from solid hardwood with a longlasting white painted finish, these are just $154.95 each.
+Also available in sets with matching side tables and footstools.hop Adirondack Chairs Now

 Stylish Adirondack Chairs Available Online

-These chairs make the perfect addition to any garden and feature wide flat armrests that are perfect for placing a cool drink while you enjoy the ambiance of your outdoor space.
-We also have some beautiful tables that go with them.
+These outdoor chairs look perfect on the beach or in your garden.
+Each outdoor chair features wide flat armrests that are perfect for placing a cool drink on while you enjoy the ambiance of your outdoor space.
+We also have some beautiful tables that go perfectly with your adirondack chair.
+The tables are also wooden and have matching paint to the chairs.

 If you want to get that Hamptons holiday feel with an Adirondack chair you can check out the French Knot homewares online listing here.
 Why buy one online when a matching pair would be twice as good!